98% Success Rate

 Precise planning with first-hand knowledge defining our high success rate

-Set amidst sprawling Himalayas, Nepal, Tibet, Bhutan, Sikkim and Darjeeling offers views of the amazing mountain landscape alongside rich cultural heritage.
-On our 25-day journey we tour numerous landmarks scattered around these picturesque towns and cities.
-In Kathmandu Valley (Nepal) we visit several UNESCO World Heritage Sites.
-Fly to Lhasa, Tibet and experience Tibet’s many natural and cultural marvels like the Potala and Norbulingka palaces, Sakya Monastery, Rongbuk Monastery, the highest monastery on earth and others.
-Drive to several Tibetan towns and also visit the base camp (north face) of the world’s tallest mountain, Everest.
-Continue driving to The Last Resort in Nepal to pursue adrenaline pumped adventure activities like rafting.
-Tour heritage sites in Kathmandu before flying to Paro.
-In Bhutan, admire the beautiful dzongs (fortresses), monasteries and other landmarks like the very famous Taktsang (Tiger’s Nest) Monastery.
-Drive to Phuentsholing and enter India.
-In Sikkim and West Bengal region of India, we visit beautiful towns often referred to as hill stations that act as retreats for steamy Indian summers.
-Here, we tour quite a number of landmarks like the Ghoom Monastery, institute of cottage industries, Tashi view point, Lepcha heritage museum and others.
+Set amidst the sprawling Himalayas, Nepal, Tibet, Bhutan, Sikkim, and Darjeeling offer views of the amazing mountain landscape alongside rich cultural heritage.
+On our 25-day journey, we will tour numerous landmarks scattered around these picturesque towns and cities.
+In the Kathmandu Valley (Nepal), we will visit several UNESCO World Heritage Sites.
+We will then fly to Lhasa, Tibet, and experience Tibet’s many natural and cultural marvels such as the Potala and Norbulingka palaces, Sakya Monastery, Rongbuk Monastery – the highest monastery on earth, and others.
+We will drive to several Tibetan towns and also visit the base camp (north face) of the world’s tallest mountain, Everest.
+Afterward, we will continue driving to The Last Resort in Nepal to pursue adrenaline-pumped adventure activities like rafting.

 |Day 01 Arrival in Kathmandu||1,350m/4,429ft|